 Microfiber and Stain Resistance

-Microfiber is often lauded as being utterly stain resistant, but this is not accurate.
+Microfiber is often lauded as being utterly stain resistant, but this is inaccurate.
 Yes, microfiber will repel most stain-causing moisture and other particles, but it can be stained if that glass of red wine is allowed to soak the microfiber.
 So the stain-proofing of microfiber relies on your speedy actions to clean the fabric before a stain can form.

 Microfiber Upkeep Routines